-As part of the purchase price consideration for the Transaction, Lyneer and IDC as co-borrowers issued various Seller Notes to former owners in the aggregate principal amount of \$15,750,000.
+As part of the purchase price consideration for the Transaction, Lyneer and IDC as coborrowers issued various Seller Notes to the former owners of Lyneer in the aggregate principal amount of \$15,750,000.
 Principal payments on the Seller Notes are due in quarterly instalments of \$1,575,000, and \$3,150,000 is due at their amended maturity dates of April 30, 2024.
 The Seller Notes bear interest at an amended fixed rate of 11.25% per annum.
 The Seller Notes represent unsecured borrowings and are subordinated to the Revolver and to the Term Note.

-Lyneer had recognized Seller Note liability balances of \$7,875,000 as of June 30, 2023 and December 31, 2022.
+Lyneer had recognized Seller Note liability balances of \$7,875,000 as of September 30, 2023 and December 31, 2022.

-Lyneer did not make the principal and interest payments due July 31, 2023 on the Seller Notes as payments to any other debt holders was prohibited by the administrative agent of the lender under the Revolver.
-Lyneer has classified the Seller Notes as current liabilities as of June 30, 2023.
+Lyneer and IDC did not make the principal and interest payments due July 31, 2023 and October 31, 2023 on the Seller Notes as payments to any other debt holders was prohibited by the administrative agent of the lender under the Revolver.

-Pursuant to the terms of the Forbearance Agreement, IDC agreed to use a portion of the Merger Consideration to pay down the Seller Notes upon the consummation of the Merger and the closing of this offering, following which Lyneer will have no further liability or responsibility for the payment of the Seller Notes.
-However, in connection with the November 3, 2023 amendment to the Merger Agreement, IDC advised Lyneer that IDC will assume all payment obligation under the Seller Notes.
-It is not expected that Lyneer will be released as an obligor under the Seller Notes until the Merger Note is paid in full.
+Pursuant to the terms of the August 31, 2023 forbearance agreements, IDC agreed to use a portion of the Merger Consideration to pay down the Seller Notes upon the consummation of the Merger and the closing of this offering, following which Lyneer will have no further liability or responsibility for the payment of the Seller Notes.
+However, under the Allocation Agreement, IDC agreed with Lyneer that IDC will assume all payment obligation under the Seller Notes.
+It is not expected that Lyneer will be released as an obligor under the Seller Notes until the Merger Note is paid in full and the indebtedness evidenced by the Seller Notes is restructured.